Table of Contents

 If you ever find yourself rushing through homework the night before it is due (even though it covers multiple weeks of past materials and you had weeks to do it), stop and rethink your strategy and mindset.
 You could do it anytime—before or even after the due date—for the same learning effect.
 Why did it suddenly become important the night before it is due?
 (BTW, if you have skipped reading assignments because you are not directly assessed on it, see above.)
 Still worse, if you ever resorted to “cheating” to finish a homework, you really need to ask yourself why and what for.

-Do homework to learn from it, not to finish it.
+Do your homework to learn from it, not to finish it.

 Divide-and-Conquer